harveyramer/harvey-ramer-blog/src/article/2020-05-04-focus-on-the-easy-bits-ci-cd-with-azure-and-github.md

 title: "Focus on the Easy Bits: CI/CD with Azure and Github"
 date: 2020-05-04T03:13:26.247Z
 author: Harvey Ramer
+social_quote: This tutorial will get you started with a basic CI/CD workflow using Github Actions to deploy a Web application to Azure.
 description: This tutorial will get you started with a basic CI/CD workflow using Github Actions to deploy a Web application to Azure.
 tags:
   - technology
 ---

+This tutorial will get you started with a basic CI/CD workflow using Github Actions to deploy a Web application to Azure.

 ## CI/CD Overview